Genoplesium nigricans

-Genoplesium nigricans, commonly known as mallee midge orchid, is a species of orchid endemic to Australia.
-It is a terrestrial herb with a single leaf mostly surrounding the stem, and up to 50 tiny, greenish flowers with a deep maroon-coloured labellum and often have a fruity fragrance.
-Australian authorities use the name Corunastylis tepperi, a widespread species which has been confused with Corunastylis nigricans, a species with purplish brown flowers and which only occurs on Kangaroo Island and the Eyre Peninsula.
+Genoplesium nigricans is a species of flowering plant in the orchid family.
+In Australia, it is usually given the scientific name Corunastylis tepperi, commonly known as mallee midge orchid in Victoria and as pigmy orchid in Western Australia, but is still known as Genoplesium nigricans in New South Wales and South Australia.
+It is a terrestrial herb with a single leaf mostly surrounding the stem, and up to 50 tiny greenish flowers with a deep maroon-coloured labellum and often have a fruity fragrance.

 Description

-Genoplesium nigricans is a terrestrial, perennial, deciduous, sympodial herb.
+Genoplesium nigricans is a terrestrial, perennial, deciduous herb.
 A single long leaf surrounds the stem from the base of the plant to the lowest of the flowers.
 The leaf is 80-250 mm long and 1-2 mm wide.

 The inflorescence is a spike with from 5 to 50 crowded, tiny, non-resupinate flowers which are bright green with a dark maroon-coloured to purplish-black labellum.
 Each flower is pendulous, about 3 mm wide and long with petals and sepals that do not spread widely.
 The dorsal sepal is a broad egg-shape, about 2 mm long and wide.
-The two lateral sepals are lance-shaped, 2.5-3.5 mm long and about 1 mm wide and dished near their base.
-The petals are egg-shaped, about 2 mm long and less than 1 mm wide.
+The two lateral sepals are lance-shaped, 2.5-3.5 mm long and about 1 mm wide and dished near their bases.
+The petals are linear, tipped with small glands about 2 mm long and less than 1 mm wide.
 The dark-coloured labellum is egg-shaped, about the same size as the petals with a minutely wavy edge.
 The callus is narrow egg-shaped and extends almost to the tip of the labellum.
 The column, which is below the labellum has wings with a rough surface.
 Flowering occurs between February and May and the fruit that follows is a non-fleshy, dehiscent capsule containing hundreds of seeds.